-In this subsection we will compare some of the smaller surface features of the terrestrial planets using a variety of close-up images.
+In this section we will compare some of the smaller surface features of the terrestrial planets using a variety of close-up images.
 In the following, the images of features on Venus have been made using radar (because the atmosphere of Venus is so cloudy, we cannot see its surface).
 While these images look similar to the pictures for the other planets, they differ in one major way: in radar, smooth objects reflect the radio waves differently than rough objects.
 In the radar images of Venus, the rough areas are "brighter" (whiter) than smooth areas.

-In the Moon lab (lab # 11), we discussed how impact craters form.
+In the Moon lab, there is a discussion on how impact craters form (in case you have not done that lab, read that discussion).
 For large impacts, the center of the crater may "rebound" and produce a central mountain (or several small peaks).
 Sometimes an impact is large enough to crack the surface of the planet, and lava flows into the crater filling it up, and making the floor of the crater smooth.
 On the Earth, water can also collect in a crater, while on Mars it might collect large quantities of dust.